Written by Ada’s Medical Knowledge Team

 Identifying cancerous moles

 Melanoma is the most serious type of skin cancer.
-It develops from melanin-containing cells, called melanocytes.
+Melanomas develop from melanin-containing cells, called melanocytes.
 People with fair skin, red or blond hair or who spend a lot of time in strong sunlight are at higher risk of developing melanoma.
-It is important to avoid prolonged sun or other UV radiation exposure to reduce the risk of developing cancerous moles.
+It is important to avoid prolonged sun or other UV radiation exposure to reduce the risk of developing dysplastic or cancerous moles.

 Potential indicators that a mole is cancerous include:

-Moles with 3 or more different shades of brown or black are particularly likely to be melanoma.
-The following alphabetic mnemonic (ABCDE) is a useful way to remember the important signs of moles that could be cancerous.
-If a mole suddenly begins to display any of the signs listed below, it is important to have it examined by a dermatologist:
+Nevi with three or more different shades of brown or black are particularly likely to be dysplastic, indicative of melanoma or carcinoma.
+The alphabetic mnemonic (ABCDE) 5 is a useful way to remember the important indicators that an atypical nevus could be cancerous:

-- Asymmetry: changing shape, in particular if the mole develops an irregular edge.
+- Asymmetry.
+Changing shape, in particular if lesions develop an irregular edge.

-- Border: the border or edges of the mole become ragged, blurred, or irregular.
+- Border.
+The border or edges of the nevus become ragged, blurred, or irregular.

-- Color: getting darker, becoming patchy or multi shaded; the color of the mole may have shades of tan, brown, black, blue, white, or red.
+- Color.
+Getting darker, becoming patchy or multi shaded; its color may have shades of tan, brown, black, blue, white, or red.

-- Diameter: the mole may get bigger; enlargement of a mole is especially concerning if the diameter becomes larger than the eraser of a pencil.
+- Diameter.
+The nevus may get bigger; enlargement is especially concerning if its diameter becomes larger than the eraser of a pencil.

-- Elevation/Evolution: A mole appears elevated, or raised from the skin, and may look inflamed, bleed or become crusty.
+- Elevation/Evolution.
+The nevus may appear elevated, or raised from the skin, and may look inflamed, bleed or become crusty.

-If a dermatologist believes a mole needs to be evaluated further to find out whether it is cancerous, they will conduct a biopsy.
-This involves shaving or cutting out the mole so that it can be examined under the microscope.
-If the mole is found to be cancerous, the dermatologist will remove the entire mole or scar from the biopsy site by cutting out the entire area and a rim of normal skin around it, and suture the wound (stitch the wound to close it).
+If a dermatologist believes a melanocytic nevus needs to be evaluated further to find out whether it is cancerous, they will conduct a biopsy.
+This involves shaving or cutting it out so that it can be examined under the microscope.

 Removing benign moles

-Even though benign moles are harmless, many people opt to have them removed.
-Most people who seek to have a benign mole removed do so for cosmetic reasons (when one is embarrassed about how a particular mole or moles look) or practical reasons such as if they snag on clothing or impede shaving.
+Even though benign moles do not pose health risks such as melanomas, many people opt to have them removed.
+Most people who seek to have nevi removed do so for cosmetic reasons, for instance, if one is embarrassed about how a particular mole or moles look, or practical reasons such as if they snag on clothing or impede shaving.

-Scarring is a possible consequence of removing a benign mole.
-With scarring in mind, the location of the mole and the likely aesthetic development of the scar should be considered before a benign mole is removed, especially in cases where the procedure has been sought for cosmetic reasons.
+Scarring is a possible consequence of removing a mole.
+With scarring in mind, its location and the likely aesthetic development of the scar should be considered before removal, especially in cases where the procedure has been sought for cosmetic reasons.

-Alternatively, moles can be cut or "shaved" off the skin.
-Some moles may have subcutaneous cells (which reside underneath the skin), so the doctor might need to make a deeper cut to remove the entire mole to prevent it from growing back.
+Alternatively, the nevus can be cut off the skin.
+Some nevi may have subcutaneous cells, which reside underneath the skin, so the doctor might need to make a deeper cut to remove the entire mole to prevent it from growing back.
 The cut may require stitches.

-Moles can also be frozen off with liquid nitrogen.
+Nevi can also be frozen off with liquid nitrogen.
 The dermatologist will swab or spray a small amount of super-cold liquid nitrogen on the mole or skin tag.
-After a benign mole has been frozen off, there might be a blister where the mole or skin tag was, but this usually heals on its own
+After it has been frozen off, there might be a blister at the site where it was, but this usually heals on its own.

 By taking appropriate measures to avoid sun damage, a person can: